Humans and AI are shaking hands

 Real-time interaction and speech integration

-Real-time interaction and speech integration involve systems that can understand and respond to human speech and actions instantaneously.
-This technology is used in virtual assistants, customer service bots, and interactive applications.
-These systems leverage natural language processing (NLP) and speech recognition to provide seamless and intuitive user experiences.
+Real-time interaction and speech integration involve systems that can understand and respond to human speech and actions with minimal latency.
+This technology is widely used in virtual assistants, customer service bots and support systems, as well as interactive applications.
+Such systems rely on natural language processing and speech recognition to support voice-based interaction.

 AI and marketing